stokato/stokato/README.md

 ## About Me

-I am currently a student at @SENATOROVAI, where I am honing my skills in software development.
+I am currently a student at <a href="https://www.github.com/stokato" target="_blank" rel="noreferrer" style="text-decoration: none;">@SENATOROVAI</a>, where I am honing my skills in software development.

 ## Connect with Me